Mission, Vision & Values

-OUTWORDS captures, preserves, and shares the stories of LGBTQIA2S+* elders, to build community and catalyze social change.
+OUTWORDS records, preserves, and shares the stories of LGBTQIA2S+* elders, to build community and catalyze social change.

 OUTWORDS envisions a world where